arboleya/coffee-toaster/README.md

 	toaster -i existing-project

-Some of the same information (src, release and http folder) will be required,<BR>
-answer everything according to your project's structure.
+Some of the same information (src, release and http folder) will be required, answer everything according to your project's structure.

 A 'toaster.coffee' file will be created inside of it.

 ## When the magic happens

-To see all that CoffeeToaster can do for you, enter the project folder and<BR>
-type 'toaster -w' after creating or toasting a new project:
+To see all that CoffeeToaster can do for you, enter the project folder and type 'toaster -w' after creating or toasting a new project:

 	cd existing-project
 	toaster -w